Coaching is a proven way for people to overcome blocks and reach their full potential.

-With autocratic coaching, there isn’t as much wiggle room for changing direction or choosing another approach, and the goals are pretty much set already, unlike in other coaching situations or with democratic coaching.
+With autocratic coaching, there isn’t as much wiggle room for changing direction or choosing another approach, and the goals are pretty much set already, unlike in other coaching situations that require democratic coaching.

-The coach makes decisions for the coachee and closely monitors progress, often using strict deadlines and high expectations.
-It is a more rigid coaching style and can be effective in situations where quick decisions are necessary or when the coachee lacks experience.
+The autocratic coach makes decisions for the coachee and closely monitors their progress, often using strict deadlines and high expectations.
+It is a more rigid coaching style and can be effective when quick decisions are necessary or when the coachee lacks experience.

-However, it can also lead to a lack of motivation or creativity from the coachee and may not be suitable for those who value autonomy and independence or those who are struggling with difficult emotions.
+However, it can also lead to a lack of motivation or creativity from the coachee and may not be suitable for those who value autonomy and independence.
+It doesn’t fit people in more delicate coaching situations struggling with difficult emotions.

-Overall, the autocratic coaching style can be a useful tool in certain situations but should be balanced with other coaching styles to ensure a well-rounded approach.
+The autocratic coaching style can be useful in certain situations but should be balanced with other coaching styles to ensure a well-rounded approach.